Heart for the Nations Church and Ministries

 Indigenous Ministry Competency Training

-In the time we are living in, many events from the past have been revealed about the abuses and affects of institutionalization of Indigenous children in Residential Schools.
-Heart for the Nations Ministries' pastors and staff have been involved in ministry to the Indigenous community since 1994 in many different capacities.
+Heart for the Nations Ministries' pastors and staff have been involved in ministry to the Indigenous community since 1994.

 Pastor Rick is first generation Canadian born to his parents who came into this country as immigrants during the WWII.
 Rick's mother was taken from her home in Ukraine the Nazis and then shipped by cattle car to Kiel Germany where she was put in a concentration camp.
 Rick's father fled from Nazis and Soviets into Poland and joined the Polish Paratroopers.
 Rick's parents met in the United Kingdom then eventually immigrated to Canada and built a life.